Eschatologue/CM_wiki/docs/spells/9th-level.md

 Your astral form can freely travel through the Astral Plane and can pass through portals there leading to any other plane.
 If you enter a new plane or return to the plane you were on when casting this spell, your body and possessions are transported along the silver cord, allowing you to re-enter your body as you enter the new plane.
 Your astral form is a separate incarnation.
 Any damage or other effects that apply to it have no effect on your physical body, nor do they persist when you return to it.

-The spell ends for you and your companions when you use your action to dismiss it.
+The spell ends for you and your companions when you use your :rsc-action: **Action** to dismiss it.
 When the spell ends, the affected creature returns to its physical body, and it awakens.

 The spell might also end early for you or one of your companions.
 A successful  dispel magic spell used against an astral or physical body ends the spell for that creature.
 If a creature's original body or its astral form drops to 0 hit points, the spell ends for that creature.
 If the spell ends and the silver cord is intact, the cord pulls the creature's astral form back to its body, ending its state of suspended animation.